 First Impressions of NU Hotel Brooklyn

 NU Hotel is smack in the middle of the action on funky, restaurant-packed Smith Street – just steps from the vegan restaurant, Wild Ginger, and another block to the reasonably priced and very good Kyoto Sushi and other fantastic dining and shopping spots.
-The public parking garage next door to the hotel is a most convenient and rare amenity in the car park desert of Brooklyn ($30 per night).
+The public parking garage next door to the hotel is a most convenient and rare amenity in the car park desert of Brooklyn.

 The small lobby serves a three-fold function.
-The space is a vibrant mélange of plush banquettes, modern paintings (by Natalie Lomeli), a large communal table, and two-person reception desk.
+The space is a vibrant mélange of plush banquettes, modern paintings (by Natalie Lomeli), a large communal table, and a two-person reception desk.

 Rooms at NU Hotel

 To get the most artsy stay here, book one of the larger NU Perspective rooms – a series of guest rooms beautified by muralists and painters.

-One of these, the sizable Room 303, features espresso hued hardwood floors, industrial desk with ergonomic rolling chair, large floor to ceiling mirrored sliding closet door, and cloud like king bed.
+One of these, the sizable Room 303, features espresso-hued hardwood floors, an industrial desk with an ergonomic rolling chair, a large floor-to-ceiling mirrored sliding closet door, and a cloud-like king bed.
 Artist Steven Weinberg’s black and white renderings of Brooklyn streets blanket the walls.

 And that enticing Harry’s Shave Kit above the sink?
 Looks very cool, but just be aware that it’s not complementary.
-Tt will cost you $15 to take home.
+It will cost you to take home.
 Given that this is Brooklyn, where trimmed beards on locals are de rigeur, the Shave Kit is actually a great souvenir.

 Food at NU Hotel Brooklyn